-The ServeRAID Administration and Monitoring Program files and background-server component for OS/2 install automatically when you use the instructions in this chapter to install the ServeRAID device driver for OS/2.
+The ServeRAID Administration and Monitoring Program files and background-server component for OS/2 install automatically when you install the ServeRAID device driver for OS/2.

 Installing the Files while Installing OS/2

 You can use the following instructions to install the ServeRAID device driver and Administration and Monitoring Program files while installing OS/2 Warp Server.